Ab3nXY/Ab3nXY/README.md

 ## Summary

-Motivated professional with a strong passion for web development and a background in civil engineering.
-Aspiring to pursue a rewarding career in web development, with the ultimate goal of becoming a skilled full-stack developer.
-Leveraging technical skills gained from education and certification to contribute effectively to web application projects.
+Motivated web developer with a passion for building innovative and user-friendly web applications.
+Proven ability to leverage technical skills in Django, React.js, Node.js, and Java to develop robust and scalable web applications.
+Expertise in external APIs, task queuing, containerization, and Docker.
+Eager to contribute to challenging projects and continue developing expertise in web development, data science, and AI.

 ---